Bgaze/silex/README.rst

 Then, browse to http://localhost:8888/index_dev.php/

-> If you want to use your local webserver, please see documentation : https://silex.symfony.com/doc/2.0/web_servers.html
+To use your local webserver, see documentation : https://silex.symfony.com/doc/2.0/web_servers.html

 Getting started with Silex
 --------------------------